cainus/percolator/README.md

 * Has very little magic and absolutely no code generators

 It does NOT:
 * Have a way of generating dynamic HTML.
-You can certainly add that, but it's not included and probably won't be (Perhaps you'd be better off with express (http://expressjs.com) if you need that capability).
+You can certainly add that, but it's not included and probably won't be (Perhaps you'd be better off with [express](http://expressjs.com) if you need that capability).
 Percolator can serve static assets (html, js css) though if you want to create a one-page app.
 * Have an opinion on how/if you manage persistence.
 Add that however you want.
 It just helps you with the API/HTTP end of things.
-* Use connect ( https://github.com/senchalabs/connect ) or express ( http://expressjs.com ), so it might not do things that you've come to expect from node frameworks that do.
+* Use [connect](https://github.com/senchalabs/connect) or [express](http://expressjs.com), so it might not do things that you've come to expect from node frameworks that do.
 It doesn't even have a serialized, synchronous middleware framework (though my opinion is that you don't need that).
 * Have all the intended features (yet!)
 * Have support for non-json media-types, beyond what core node request/response objects provide.
 * Have a single production deployment yet (but it will soon).